astronautlabs/banta/README.md

 The `app.module.ts` file already has commented out providers which connect the Banta SDK to a Firebase-backed Client/Server backend.
 Simply toggle on the necessary configuration in that file, which will automatically disable the default `MockBackend`.

 For getting a working server up, you must run `test-server`.
 If all steps above were taken, you can simply enter `packages/server/test-server` and run `npm start` and you should see the server start.
-See the [test-server README](packages/server/test-server/README.md) for more details.
+See the [@/server README](packages/server/README.md) for more details.